UberMedic7/patched-crystal/ReadMe.txt

 -Fixed some text wrapping issues with some Gym Leader's dialog

--Adjusted ".gitignore" list so that cloning the repo and compiling works
+-Tweaked ".gitignore" list so that cloning the repo and compiling works

 ~~3.6a~~